rsmp-nordic/rsmp/readme.md

 AA+BBCCC=DDD             Starting watchdog with interval 1 seconds AA+BBCCC=DDD  -->  d032  Received AggregatedStatus status [local_control, normal]

-When starting, the supervisor will read setting from the file comnfig/supervisor.yaml, including the port to listen to and the rsmp version that's supported.
-THe settings file can also be used to adjust what will be logged, and whether to colorize the output.
+When starting, the supervisor will read setting from the file config/supervisor.yaml, including the port to listen to and the rsmp version that's supported.
+The settings file can also be used to adjust what will be logged, and whether to colorize the output.

-### site
+### Site
 The "site" tool will start an RSMP site.
-Settings will be read from the file comnfig/supervisor.yaml, including what supervisor to connect to, reconnect interval, etc. Here's an example of the site site connecting to a Ruby supervisor:
+Here's an example of the site connecting to a Ruby supervisor:

 $ ./site
                          Starting site RN+RC4443 on port 12111